chjj/blessed/README.md

 - **focused** - element is focused.
 - **hidden** - whether the element is hidden.
 - **label** - a simple text label for the element.
+- **hoverText** - a floating text label for the element which appears on mouseover.
 - **align** - text alignment: `left`, `center`, or `right`.
 - **valign** - vertical text alignment: `top`, `middle`, or `bottom`.
 - **shrink** - shrink/flex/grow to content and child elements. width/height